My experiments with sleep

 But was that the full explanation?
 I felt I was giving myself excuses to do nothing.
 I wondered if behavioural changes could improve my sleep.

 What exactly was wrong?
-What can I do to improve it?
+What can I do to improve my sleeping patterns?

 I started thinking about these questions because sleep matters—a lot.
 We spend a third of our lives sleeping.
 While we don’t exactly know who needs to sleep how much — seven to nine hours is the general recommendation, but it varies — the downsides of less and low-quality sleep are clear: it affects how we think and feel, and it impacts our physical and mental health.